sassoftware/sas-studio-custom-steps/NLP - Extract Rule Configuration/README.md

 ## Documentation:

-- The table.caslibInfo CAS action : https://go.documentation.sas.com/doc/en/pgmsascdc/default/caspg/cas-table-caslibinfo.htm is used for purposes of listing out the tables within a SAS Model Studio's project caslib.
+1. The [table.caslibInfo CAS action ](https://go.documentation.sas.com/doc/en/pgmsascdc/default/caspg/cas-table-caslibinfo.htm) is used for purposes of listing out the tables within a SAS Model Studio's project caslib.
 Typical users may find it difficult to access information in the project caslib through the interface, therefore raising need for this custom step.
+2. This [SAS Communities article](https://communities.sas.com/t5/SAS-Communities-Library/Switch-on-switch-off-run-time-control-of-SAS-Studio-Custom-Steps/ta-p/885526) referred to earlier suggests an approach through which execution of this custom step is controlled during run time.

 ## Installation & Usage